 Who Should Attend

-The NRMCA Short Course is intended for quality, sales and other personnel with a technical role with ready mixed concrete companies and suppliers to the industry.
+The NRMCA Short Course is intended for quality control, technical services, sales, and other personnel with a technical role with ready mixed concrete companies and suppliers to the industry.
 New hires in these roles can also benefit from attending.
-A significant amount of technical content is covered in 4 days that requires the attendees to have a basic concrete technology background and at least a high-school level of math (to test your math skills, click here).
+A significant amount of technical content is covered that requires the attendees to have a basic concrete technology background and at least a high-school level of math (to test your math skills, click here).
 Success on obtaining certification will depend on the individual’s experience and ability to grasp the course content prior to the exam.
 It is the responsibility of the registrant and his/her manager to ensure that attendee has the requisite qualifications to attend this technical course.
 NRMCA offers education programs for a wide range of job functions within the industry with appropriate technical content.

 Registrants, or their supervisors who decide to send individuals, should ensure that attendees have the appropriate knowledge level and basic proficiency in math to attend the short course.
-Registrants will receive a pre-course study package before the course.
+Registrants should complete pre-course content and complete the practice problems provided before the course.
 Pre-course study is essential to ensure that attendees maximize their opportunity to learn, participate in discussions, and do well on the examinations.
-A set of pre-course practice problems is provided with the package to registered individuals to evaluate their proficiency.

 Course Texts and References

-Short Course participants receive NRMCA publications, comprehensive notes on each topic and practice problems sets, Compilation of ASTM Standards, American Concrete Institute (ACI) educational publications, and Portland Cement Association’s (PCA) Design and Control of Concrete Mixtures.
+Short Course participants receive NRMCA publications, comprehensive notes on each topic and practice problems sets, Compilation of ASTM Standards, and other relevant publications and reference material.

 Questions about the course?
 Need registration assistance?
 Contact Us.